jgibbins1990/NFL_GPS_tracking_project/README.md

 ### PLOTTING DATA:

 I plotted the data for each play using plotly express.
-This allowed me to clearly visually represent the players movements on the field of play and
+This allowed me to clearly visually represent the players movements on the field of play and break down the plays for analysis.

 An example play is shown below broken down into the 4 frames highlighted.